sss85921/TOC-Project-2017/README.md

-# TOC Project 2017
+# Final Project F74040018

-Template Code for TOC Project 2017
+Theory of computation

 A telegram bot based on a finite state machine